conda-incubator/conda-store/docusaurus-docs/community/contribute/issues.md

 1. Check the issue tracker, if there is an open issue for this same problem, add a reaction or more details to the issue to indicate that it’s affecting you (tip: make sure to also check the open pull requests for ongoing work).
-2. If there is an open issue, and you can add more detail, write a comment describing how the problem is affecting you (tip: learn to improve issues in the next section), OR if you can, write up a work-around or improvement for the issue.
+2. If there is an open issue, and you can add more detail, write a comment describing how the problem is affecting you (tip: learn to improve issues in the next section), OR if you can, write up a workaround or improvement for the issue.
 3. If there is not an issue, write the most complete description of what’s happening including reproduction steps.
-4. [Optional] - Offer to help fix the issue (and it is totally expected that you ask for help; open-source maintainers want to help contributors).
+4. [Optional] - Offer to help fix the issue (and it is expected that you ask for help; open-source maintainers want to help contributors).
-5. [Optional] - If you decide to help to fix the issue, deliver a well-crafted, tested PR.
+5. [Optional] - If you decide to help fix the issue, deliver a well-crafted, tested PR.

 ## Improve existing issues